cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - look into polymorphism for rotation scripts -> this would be worthwhile b/c of further improvements to bento arm(new complicated end effectors like the handi hand)

 - removed WMR package, and other packages that weren't used

+**July 9**
+- created individual prefabs for the bento arm for easier disassmbly